ropensci/rperseus/README.md

 #> # ... with 3,657 more rows
 ```

-While there's no obvious way to filter out the Greek stop words and prepositions or recognize the various moods and tenses of Greek verbs, there's still fun to be had.
+While there's no obvious way to filter out the Greek stop words and prepositions, or recognize the various moods and tenses of Greek verbs, there's still fun to be had!